Should I Try Doggy Daycare?

 It’s not something I typically recommend, for a wide variety of reasons.
 I don’t think they’re usually run well, I don’t think most dogs benefit, and I don’t think the majority of dogs do well there.
 I see a lot of nervous, fearful dogs forced to endure daycare day after day, while the owners are frustrated at their dog’s increasing anxiety and reactivity - not realizing they’re making it worse.

-I truly don’t understand the fixation some owners have with daycare and dog-dog play.
+I don’t understand the fixation some owners have with daycare and dog-dog play.
 To me it’s bizarre and unnatural.
 Dogs are not meant to, and should not spend their lives hyper-focused on other dogs.
 Dogs in the wild or street dogs are not fixated on playing all day, especially in an enclosed space.
 But let’s talk more about the downsides of daycare.

 Not For Every Dog